 Poron® urethane foam is an excellent material for battery compartment pads since it is formulated to rebound (compression set resistant) consistently over a long period of time.
 Materials such as polyethylene foam take a compression set readily, especially at higher than ambient temperatures.
 Rogers Poron foam also has a UL94 flame rating (thickness dependent) which is often required for electronic devices.

-Stockwell offers a wide variety of cushioning pad materials and a variety of adhesive backings.
-For more information on battery compartment pads and battery cushion pads.
-Please call 215-335-3005 or contact us.
+Stockwell Elastomerics offers a wide variety of cushioning pad materials and a variety of adhesive backings.
+For more information, view an updated blog post on battery compartment pads and battery cushion pads, or please call 215-335-3005 or contact us.